Kagamma/evil-script/docs/syntax.md

 ```

 There're 2 ways to return a value:
-- Assign function result to =result= variable
+- Assign function result to `result` variable
 - Use =return=.
-Note that you need to wrap expression in brackets, for example =return (true)=
+Note that you need to wrap expression in brackets, for example `return (true)`

 Note: While we allow the declaration of nested functions, the lack of closures mean they cannot access any local variables from the parent function if called outside of parent function.